achang129/eLearningPortal/design/documentation/API Documentation.md

  * questions have `statement` field containing the text of the question statement
  * questions have `answers` field containing a list of the selectable answers to the question or a list of accepted answers for text questions
  * questions have `correct` field containing a list of true/false values indicating which of the selectable answers is correct (ignored for text questions)
+ * questions have `points` field indicating how many points the question is worth

 ### /homework/\{id\}